Learner Services at the Grimsby Institute

 If you would like an application form please call in to the Learner Services reception desk or click on the links above to be directed to the relevant documentation or web address.

-Learners who meet eligibility criteria, with a household income of less than £21,000, may receive help towards travel, meal allowances, uniform, kit, equipment and educational visits.
-To find out more, please contact the team on 01472 311222 extension 434 or by emailing email@example.com
+Learners who meet eligibility criteria, with a household income of less than £25,000, may receive help towards travel, childcare, meal allowances and hardship.

 The Army offers the Further Education Bursary to young people who want to get qualified before they join the Regular Army.
 Its aim is support you while you study at the Institute and what’s more you get a guaranteed training place when you finish your studies with us.